harshit158/notipi/README.md

 ## Usage

-Once the required environment variables are in place, you can use `notipi` in the following ways to send messages via Telegram
+Once the required environment variables are in place, you can use `notipi` in the following ways to send messages via Telegram. <br>
+(**NOTE**: If the environment variables are not set - the messages will be sent only via MacOS notifications by default)

 ### (1) As a regular function